cmflannery/rocket/docs/index.rst

-.. openrocketengine documentation master file, created by sphinx-quickstart on Sun Jul 29 01:55:39 2018.
+.. rocket documentation master file, created by sphinx-quickstart on Sun Jul 29 01:55:39 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openrocketengine's documentation!
+Welcome to rocket's documentation!
 ============================================

 .. toctree::